DInnaD/labnotebook/content/lab-notebook/2013-05-31-notebook-features-digital-archiving.md

 ---
-title: "Notebook features: digital archiving"
-layout: post
+categories:
-category: open-science
+- open-science
+date: 2013-05-31T00:00:00Z
 tags:
 - notebook-technology
 - blog
+title: 'Notebook features: digital archiving'
+url: /2013/05/31/notebook-features-digital-archiving/
 ---

 Note: this entry is part of a [series of